Tapping China's "leftover treasure", Alibaba online funds platform nears $3.3 bln

 GATHERING SPEED

 Other e-commerce companies are planning to offer similar services.
-Shenzhen-based Tencent Holdings Ltd (0700.HK), through its Tenpay online payment service provider, is also preparing to partner with fund management firms, according to Chinese media.
+Shenzhen-based Tencent Holdings Ltd, through its Tenpay online payment service provider, is also preparing to partner with fund management firms, according to Chinese media.

-China's 70 mutual fund companies have struggled to attract fresh cash through five years of declining domestic stock markets .SSEC.
-They presently compete for about 2.5 trillion yuan worth of managed assets, against 3.3 trillion yuan in 2007.
+China's 70 mutual fund companies have struggled to attract fresh cash through five years of declining domestic stock markets.
+They presently compete for about 2.5 trillion yuan ($408 billion) worth of managed assets, against 3.3 trillion yuan in 2007.

 Alipay and Tianhong developed the new funds and payment platform - called Yu E Bao, or "leftover treasure" in Chinese - to allow Alipay customers to convert their spare cash into money market fund units.

 In its first 18 days, the Zenglibao fund attracted more than 2.5 million customers and raised 6.6 billion yuan, according to Tianhong's calculations.
-Average investment was 1,913 yuan, a fraction of the average for other funds.
+Average investment was 1,913 yuan ($310), a fraction of the average for other funds.

 Z-Ben's Zhang estimates the fund, which offers investors variable returns, is on track to top 20 billion yuan in new capital by the end of this month.
 Tianhong will report the fund's assets under management by mid-October.